Blog Home / Compliance / GDPR Data Subject Rights – Secure Your Privacy

 How to Invoke the Right to Erasure

-Also known as the ‘right to be forgotten’, the right to erasure allows individuals to request the deletion or removal of personal data where there’s no compelling reason for its continued processing.
-Here’s how to invoke this right:
+Also known as the “right to be forgotten”, the right to erasure allows individuals to request the deletion or removal of personal data where there is no compelling reason for its continued processing.
+This right is not absolute and only applies in specific circumstances, such as when the data is no longer necessary for the purpose it was originally collected, or the individual withdraws consent.

-- Identify the correct organisation holding your personal data.
+1. Identify the Organization: Pinpoint the correct organization (Data Controller) that is currently holding your personal data.

-- Write a formal erasure request.
-Make it clear in the request that you are invoking your right to erasure under GDPR.
+2. Write a Formal Request: Write a formal request, typically via email, making it explicitly clear that you are invoking your Right to Erasure under GDPR.

-- Send your request and wait for the organisation’s response, keeping a record of your communication.
+4. Document and Send: Send your request and wait for the organization’s response, diligently keeping a detailed record of your communication and the date it was sent for follow-up or potential escalation.

 Managing Consent and Objections

-GDPR gives individuals the right to object to the processing of their personal data in certain circumstances.
-They also have the right to withdraw their consent at any time when the processing is based on consent.
-Here’s how you can manage consent and objections:
+The General Data Protection Regulation (GDPR) empowers individuals (data subjects) with the right to object to the processing of their data in certain circumstances and the right to withdraw their consent at any time when processing is based on consent.

 Exercising your GDPR data subject rights can be an empowering step towards taking control of your personal data.
 For more information on GDPR and its implications, visit our articles on general data protection regulation and gdpr requirements.